 Newborn screening helps find babies who have serious diseases but may seem healthy at birth.
-When these diseases are picked up early in life, treatment can help prevent health problems, mental retardation, and in some cases, death.
+When these diseases are found early in life, treatment can help prevent health and developmental problems and in some cases, death.

 What happens when a baby screens positive on the newborn screening blood test?

-When a baby's blood sample is screen positive for a disease, the health care providers at Newborn Screening Ontario (NSO) refer the baby to specialized follow-up clinics in their region for more testing to find out whether or not the baby has the disease.
-NSO refers to these specialized centres as newborn screening Regional Treatment Centres.
+When a baby's blood sample is screen positive for a disease, the health care providers at Newborn Screening Ontario (NSO) refer the baby to specialized follow-up clinics in their region.
+We call these centres "regional treatment centres".
+The treatment centre will arrange more testing to find out whether the baby has the disease.

-Health care providers at the Regional Treatment Centres then contact the baby’s doctor, midwife, nurse practitioner, or parents directly to inform them of the results and arrange appointments and tests that are required to find out if the baby has the disease.
+Health care providers at the regional treatment centres will contact the baby’s doctor, midwife, nurse practitioner, or parents to inform them of the results.
+They will also arrange appointments and tests that are required to find out if the baby has the disease.